 With the proper guidance, a new look is easy to achieve and maintain.
 Keep reading to find your new style.

 Many men lose their hair as they approach their 20s, 30s and 40s.
-While this process can be devastating, it doesn’t have to define you and is a great opportunity to upgrade your style.
+While this process can be devastating, it doesn’t have to define you and is a great opportunity to upgrade your style with a beard.

 There are bald men with beards all over Hollywood.
 While just looking at one of these guys may be intimidating, this look can transform you into Bryan Cranston as Heisenberg, Jeff Bridges in Iron Man, Tom Hardy, or John Travolta, and all it takes is getting comfortable with your skull.

 Bruce Willis is probably one of the best known for this look.
 He’s been sporting the shaved head with a beard look for over a decade.
 With his devil-may-care attitude, this look adds that extra edge to his action sequences.

 The simple answer is a misdirection of focus.
 Having facial hair will shift the focus to the well-groomed cut of the beard rather than the lack of hair on top.

 We’re asked many questions about how baldness, beards and the combination of the two are received by others.
 A few common questions are:

 - Do bald men look better with beards?

 - Is baldness a turn off?